 Is signal leakage biologically harmful?

-The power levels used in cable systems are low, so it is unlikely that cable signal leakage will exceed the FCC’s guidelines for exposure to RF emissions.
+The power levels used in cable systems are generally lower than broadcast TV stations, so it is unlikely that cable signal leakage will exceed the FCC's guidelines for exposure to RF emissions that are considered harmful.